rubensworks/PhD-Thesis/content/storing/_preface.md

 Furthermore, querying over such a naive storage method would require going through _all_ of these versions, which does not scale well when the number of versions is high.

-The focus of our work in this chapter is to come up with a trade-off between storage size and lookup efficiency, so that evolving knowledge graphs can be published on the Web without requiring high-end machines.
+The focus of our work in this chapter is to come up with a Web-friendly trade-off between storage size and lookup efficiency, so that evolving knowledge graphs can be published on the Web without requiring high-end machines.
 We introduce of a new indexing technique for evolving data, that focuses on querying in a _stream-based_ manner.